-A quick wash does pretty much exactly what it describes: it washes your clothes quicker than your normal cycle.
-While that sounds great, it also means it doesn’t pack the same punch as the regular wash.
-So why and when would you use the quick wash and what is it, exactly?
+A quick wash does pretty much exactly what it describes: it washes your clothes quicker than your normal cycle, usually taking 15 minutes to an hour.
+While that sounds great, it also means it doesn’t pack the same punch as the regular wash, especially if you want to wash your clothes on a cold wash cycle to protect those bright colours from fading.
+So why and when would you use the quick wash and cold wash, and what is it, exactly?

 Clean in double quick time

 There are plenty of reasons why you might want to use quick wash, such as when you:

 - Have a laundry emergency and need clean clothes in a hurry.

 - Wash everyday clothes with little soiling.

 Quick wash only takes up to an hour to do the laundry, which means it has a shorter spin cycle and won’t always reach the same temperature as you would in a regular wash.
 To get the best results from quick wash:

 - Only fill your machine up to 40% full.

 - Only wash clothes with a low level of soiling.
 The short wash time won’t be enough to clean heavily soiled fabrics like underwear, bedding, and towels.

 - Increase the dose of your detergent to quick wash for garments with tougher stains.